Inyanyanel/Hospital_Patient_wait_list-PowerBI/README.md

 #### Findings and results
 ---
-  - There was a 16% increase in patient waiting time in the current year from the previous one.
+  - There was a 16% increase in patients in the current year from the previous one.
   - The average waiting time was 54 while median was 13.
   - The average and median waiting times gradually decreased as age sets went higher.
   - Accidents cases led on both average and median waiting times, paediatric categories dominated average waiting times while elderly issues dominated median waiting times.
-  - Inpatient wait times remained relatively constant, Day cases experienced a slight dip then rise while outpatient cases suffered an gradual rise over time.
+  - Inpatient wait times remained relatively constant, Day cases experienced a slight dip then rise while outpatient cases suffered an gradual rise (of 26%) over time.

 #### Recommendations
 ---